Endava/cats/README.md

 For example, you can run all `Fuzzers` except for the `ControlChars` and `Whitespaces` ones like this: `--skipFuzzers=ControlChars,Whitesspaces`.
 This will skip all Fuzzers containing these strings in their name.
 After, you can create an additional run only with these `Fuzzers`: `--fuzzers=ControlChars,Whitespaces`.

 These are just some recommendations on how you can split the types of tests cases.
 Depending on how complex your API is, you might go with a combination of the above or with even more granular splits.

+Please note that due to the fact that `ControlChars, Emojis and Whitespaces` generate huge number of tests even for small OpenAPI contracts, they are disabled by default.
+You can enable them using the `--includeControlChars`, `--includeWhitespaces` and/or `--includeEmojis` arguments.
+The recommendation is to run them in separate runs so that you get manageable reports and optimal running times.

 # Available Commands
 To list all available commands, run CATS with no arguments: